 3. Meal Planning for Efficiency

-When you decide to cook Japanese food regularly, some sort of meal planning is always helpful.
-You don’t have to fill up the entire menu calendar, but putting down at least 3-4 main meals would help.
-It determines the type and the number of ingredients you will need for the week.
+If you decide to cook Japanese food regularly, some form of meal planning is always helpful.
+You don’t have to fill out the entire menu calendar, but jotting down at least 3-4 main meals can be very beneficial.
+This helps determine the types and quantities of ingredients you’ll need for the week.

-Once I plan out a few main menus for the week, I work on my grocery list based on this template:
+Once I’ve planned a few main menus for the week, I create my grocery list using this template:

-- Fresh produce like meat, seafood, eggs, other protein, and dairy products.
+- Fresh produce such as meat, seafood, eggs, other proteins, and dairy products.

-- 1-2 root vegetables to use throughout for 2 the next weeks.
+- 1-2 root vegetables to use throughout the next two weeks.

-- Any missing pantry items like rice, noodles, pasta, condiments, spices, and dry goods.
+- Any missing pantry items such as rice, noodles, pasta, condiments, spices, and dry goods.

-- The extras: any other treats that make us happy.
+- Extras: any other treats that make us happy.

-You can use a list-making app or old fashion handwritten list.
-I use the Notes app on the iPhone and share it with my husband.
-Grocery shopping becomes easier once you have the building blocks set out.
+You can use a list-making app or go old-fashioned with a handwritten list.
+I personally use the Notes app on my iPhone and share it with my husband.
+Grocery shopping becomes easier once you have your foundational list set.

-The idea is to plan just enough that you are not wasting food but giving yourself enough room for flexibility.
-In between your planned menu, check for any leftovers and use them in a throw-in-everything kind of dishes like yakisoba (stir-fry noodles), hot pots, fried rice, or stir-fries
+The goal is to plan enough that you minimize food waste while allowing flexibility.
+Between your planned meals, check for leftovers and incorporate them into versatile dishes like yakisoba (stir-fry noodles), hot pots, fried rice, or stir-fries.

 4. Japanese Cooking Tools & How to Make Use of What You Have